4 Optimization for Machine Learning

 Adam (Adaptive Moment Estimation)

-Adam is arguably the most popular and effective optimization algorithm today.
+Adam is a widely used default optimizer for neural networks (Kingma and Ba 2015).
 It combines the ideas of Momentum (using the first moment, or mean, of the gradients) and RMSprop (using the second moment, or uncentered variance, of the gradients).

 The algorithm maintains two moving averages: